RemyDinh/DA-Jobmarket/README.md

 ## Approach

 ### Collection
 - The data was scraped of indeed on 09-08-2024 using the search term "data analyst" and with geographical filter the Netherlands.
 The Apify Indeed scraper was used for this.
+The raw dataset is included as X, but the _description_ column was not included to protect any included personal data.
 ### Techstack
 - Apify (Indeed scraper) --> Data collection
 - ChatGPT --> Data labeling